London police arrest teen for racism at Tottenham-Chelsea

 AP

-LONDON (AP) — Police say a teenager has been arrested for a racist offense at the League Cup semifinal between London rivals Tottenham and Chelsea.
+LONDON (AP) — Three soccer fans were arrested on suspicion of racism offenses at the League Cup semifinal between London rivals Tottenham and Chelsea.

-The Metropolitan Police did not specify which team the 17-year-old supports, only saying he was held for a “racially aggravated public order offense.”

-The force’s football unit wrote on Twitter that “the male is currently being dealt with at a North London police station.”

-Before the game at Wembley Stadium, the Met Police tweeted to say it was working with clubs “to ensure hate crime, including racism and anti-Semitic language, is tackled robustly.
-Any instances of such behavior will be taken seriously and thoroughly investigated.”
+The arrests around Tuesday’s game at Wembley Stadium came after renewed warnings from the Metropolitan Police in London that they were working with teams “to ensure hate crime, including racism and anti-Semitic language, is tackled robustly.”

+Police said the men arrested for what are classified in England as “racially aggravated public order offenses” are 17, 20 and 23 years old.
+They were not named.